Ejhfast/Proof-Search/Readme.markdown

 + Rule Types: Strict rewrites, equalities, and unconditional statements
 + Functions: Support for basic mathematical operations
 + Strings: For constructing CFGs
++ Parsing: Now handled on the backend with Parsec
++ Deparsing: Built into Stmt types

 ## Working on: